range-kun/pituhon-bot/README.md

     - You need to get discord bot token
     - Create discord application with support of application.commands,  administrator privileges (optional) and Privileged Gateway Intents enabled
-    - Redis database credentials
     - Google search token (more info here https://developers.google.com/webmaster-tools/search-console-api/v1/configure or here https://www.youtube.com/watch?v=-uy4L4P1Ujs)
     - ID's for your server channel, main channel for bot notifications and test channel (last two is optional)
-3. Run: docker-compose build and docker-compose up, this would create database on your machine and apply migrations and start your bot
+3. Run: docker-compose up -d --build, this would create redis & database on your machine and apply migrations and start your bot

 ### Available  features:
 1. Support of slash commands with description